dmytrobaida/Tezos-Farkle/README.md

 # Tezos Farkle Game

-Simple dice game built on Tezos network
+Simple dice game based on Farkle rules.
+This project inspired by Kingdome Come Zonk minigame.
+Main purpose is to recreate game rules using Tezos network as a base for storing game state and logic and connect players between each other.

 ## Game rules